Ocean cruising in Dominica

 The Caribbean’s first long-distance trail, the WNT spans 185km from Scott’s Head in the south to Cabrits National Park in the north.
 Completed in 2011, it not only traverses mountainous rainforest, coastal cliffs and stupendous gorges, but also meanders through otherwise inaccessible communities.
 With 14 segments, you can take your pick or for the truly daring, take on the whole thing.

 Relax on the beach

-Though Dominica is known as a hiker's paradise, it's also home to a handful of must-see beaches.
+Though Dominica is known as a hiker's paradise, it's also home to a handful of must-see beaches along Dominica cruise ports.
 While the coastline is often rocky, Dominica makes up for this by having unique black sand beaches.
 Mero Beach is probably the island's most popular spot, thanks to its fine, black sand.
 Conveniently located near the capital of Roseau, Mero Beach draws both tourists and locals hoping to bask in the sun.
 If you visit, you'll want to bring sandals – recent tourists warned that the black sand makes the beach exceptionally hot.
 Meanwhile, fans of the Pirates of the Caribbean films ought to check out Hampstead Beach.
 Located near Calibishie on the north end of the island, this strip of sand once played host to Captain Jack Sparrow.

 Watch the whales